Linsur/Cooperation/rubbish/README.md

 This file is a web-based EDA tool that can be used to explore and visualize data.

+### get_email.py

+This file is a script that can get email addresses from a website.

 ### baidu_spider.go

 This file is a spider that can crawl data from Baidu search engine.